 My Inner Child Picture! - You Choose An Old Photo That You Think Best Captures Your Spirit!

 For awhile.
 I was a movie and event's critic for Walt's World an online GLBT 'zine' on the social network site Journalspace.
-Some of these 'crits' can be read on pages 18 through 20 along with some short stories.
+Some of these 'crits' can be read on pages 18 through 20.
+I've also delved into the short story, commentary, etc.

 Six poems appear in 'A Bouquet of Poetry' an anthology compiled by S.M.Zang and Jean Lewis, c.2007.
-The word "bouguet" is derived from the Greek meaning "a collection of".
+The word "bouquet" is derived from the Greek meaning "a collection of".
 Details on ordering can be found at the bottom of page 5.

 Creative Commons License